Data-Science-for-Linguists-2022/Pragmatics-In-Video-Games/README.md

 ***
 ## Summary
 This repository seeks to explore the following avenues:
-1. How are order/requests realized in video game quest dialogues?
+1. How are orders/requests realized in video game dialogues?
 Are there more direct or indirect orders?
 2. What is the frequency of the 2nd person pronoun, _you_?
-Extending that, what are the frequencies of other pronouns and pro-verbs?
+    * Extending that, what are the frequencies of other pronouns and pro-verbs?
 3. Are hapaxes a common occurrence and what are their purpose(s) in video games?
 ***
 **PLEASE NOTE** I am only publishing a sample of my dataset, including the full data of any video game texts I parse myself.
 However, the original repository this research is based on can be found [here](https://github.com/hmi-utwente/video-game-text-corpora).